FirstEverTech/Universal-Intel-WiFi-BT-Updater/README.md

 We welcome contributions for:
 - New driver versions or hardware
-- Script improvements
-- Bug reports
+- Bug reports or script improvements

 ## 📄 License